-This unit describes the skills and knowledge required to organise own work schedules, to monitor and obtain feedback on work performance and to maintain required levels of competence.
+This unit describes the skills and knowledge required to organise personal work schedules, to monitor and obtain feedback on work performance and to maintain required levels of competence.

 Should you leave the course before you complete it, you’ll receive a Statement of Attainment for any units of competency you’ve successfully completed and where fees have been paid in full.

 Mater Education has a dedicated Placement Coordinator who will make arrangements for your mandatory placement as part of this program.
 You will complete a minimum of 35 hours of workplace experience placement at the end of your course.

 Diploma of Nursing